psu-arts-arch-3/art-203/lesson-2/assignment-dueling-stylesheets.md

 * Adapt a prepared design to a functioning HTML project.
 * Create an engaging design based around a specific concept and passage of text.
 * Implement custom fonts to create a unique typographic composition.
-* Understand the structure of an HTML/CSS proejct and practice good file management.
+* Understand the structure of an HTML/CSS project and practice good file management.

 ### Get the Template Files

-Download the sample HTML project from this GitHub repository.
+Download the sample HTML project.

 1. Click the green "Clone or Download" button.
 2. Choose "Download Zip"